Examinations at our campus start on fixed times: at 09:30, 13:30, and 18:30.

 If you missed the standard registration period due to force majeure and you have been admitted to the examination, you can be registered late for that examination with the Examining Board’s approval.
 To do this, you must first contact your programme’s Examining Board.
 The Examining Board shall review your request.
 If you are allowed to participate in the examination with a late registration, you will receive written confirmation of this decision.
 You can use this document to register late for the examination, free of charge and in person, at the ESSC desk.
 Click here for ESSC address details.
 Once you have registered, you will receive written evidence from the ESSC confirming that you have registered late for the examination.
 You should bring this document to the examination.

-If the late registration period mentioned in 2a has lapsed, students of some EUR faculties can still register for the examination directly with their faculty, upon payment of a fee.
+If the late registration period mentioned above has lapsed, students of some EUR faculties can still register for the examination directly with their faculty, upon payment of a fee.
 See the table below for more information about these procedures.

 Faculties that are not stated in the below-stated table do not allow for direct registrations.